-Remove the screw shown in Figure 6.
+If you have a K3s, skip this step.
+If you have an older K3, remove the screw shown in Figure 6.
 It is located directly behind the front panel microphone connector.
 There may be a lock washer under the screw.
 If so, save it with the screw.
 Removing the screw ensures the pc boards on the front panel assembly will have adequate clearance when the front panel assembly is removed in a later step.
 Remove only the screw shown.
 Leave the other screw in place as shown in the figure.